-You know you want to hear those words.
-I certainly live for them, myself. 🙂 No kidding.
+I certainly live for these words, myself. 🙂 No kidding.

-But first, I’ll post the recipe that I’ve developed over time.
-This recipe is a culmination of many, many runza-making sessions, not only in my own kitchen, but in my mother’s, as well.
-We’ve tried to break the Runza Code, together, Mom and me.
-So some of these secrets are from her kitchen, as well.
-I also gained a tip or two from this website, so a hat tip for this blogger, also a Nebraska grandma who shared her insights on Runza-making.
-Nebraska grandmas unite!
+This best runza recipe is a culmination of many, many runza-making sessions, not only in my own kitchen, but in my mother’s, as well.
+We’ve tried to break the runza-making code together, Mom and me.
+So some of these secrets are from her kitchen.
+I also gained a tip or two from this website, so a hat tip for this blogger, also a Nebraska grandma who shared her insights on runza-making.

-Okay, let’s get on to the recipe, and then I’ll share my runza-related secrets, and then we’ll all have a party in my honor.
-Not really.
-Well, why not?
+Okay, let’s get on to the recipe, and then I’ll share my runza-making related secrets, and then we’ll all have a big party in my honor.
+(Well, why not?
 I’ll bring the bubbly. 🙂

 - 2 cups chopped onions